Amman city guide: what to do + where to stay in Jordan’s captivating capital

 Tips for visiting Bethany Beyond the Jordan:

-- Allow 2-3hrs for the visit, including the shuttle bus from the parking area and the required guided tour.
+- Allow about 2hrs for the visit, including the shuttle bus transport and the required guided tour.

 - As this is a religious site, it’s necessary to dress modestly— both men and women should cover knees and shoulders.